Pricing, Tax and Financing Information

 We have partnered with Self-Help Credit Union to create a novel loan that makes it easier for homeowners to lower their upfront costs.
 Here is how it works.

 Consider an average 5-kilowatt solar system costing $17,500.
+[Or probably less.
+Prices are dropping all the time and this is a 2016 pricing example.]
 You can get started with a 20% down payment, which is about $3,500 for this example.
 You can borrow the remainder using home equity.

 At tax time, you receive tax credits worth 30% of the installation cost.
 You can use these funds to pay down a portion of the loan.